fncbook/fnc/book/krylov/subspace.md

 ```
 ````

-An implementation of the Arnoldi iteration is given in {ref}`function-arnoldi`.
+An implementation of the Arnoldi iteration is given in {numref}`Function {number}<function-arnoldi>`.
 A careful inspection shows that the loop at line~18 does not exactly implement {eq}`arnoldiip` and {eq}`arnoldigs`.
 The reason is numerical stability.
 Though the described and implemented versions are mathematically equivalent in exact arithmetic (see {ref}`prob-arnoldi-modifiedgs`), the approach in {ref}`fun-arnoldi` is much more stable to roundoff.

 In the next section we revisit the idea of approximately solving $\mathbf{A}\mathbf{x}=\mathbf{b}$ over a Krylov subspace $\ck_m$, using the ONC matrix $\mathbf{Q}_m$ in place of $\mathbf{K}_m$.
 A [related idea](`problem-krylov-arnoldieig`) is used to approximate the eigenvalue problem for $\mathbf{A}$, which is the approach that underlies `eigs` for sparse matrices.